embeddedgo/embeddedgo.github.io/_posts/2019-11-19-porting_go_to_microcontrollers_part1.md

 #### Summary

 In this article I briefly described the first phase of porting Go to the new architecture.
 It concerned code generation.
 In the [second part]({{ site.baseur }}/2019/11/24/porting_go_to_microcontrollers_part2.html) we will deal with the Go runtime.

+*Michał Derkacz*